holtzin29/foundry-fund-me/README.md

 - Users cannot withdraw funds.
 - Proper updates to the data structure for funders.
 - Contract can handle multiple funders.

+- ## It also contains an SimpleStorage and Storage Factory outside ofthe foundry-fund-me.
+- What the Simple Storage does is simply store an list of favorite number by various and a way we can add more people and their favorite numbers.
+- The StorageFactory is a simple contract in which people can fund into the contract and also a function to get the version and it simply returns the number of the version.

+## Libraries:
+-This repository uses three libraries:
+- Foundry-DevOps from Cyfrin
+- Chainlink-brownie-contracts from Chainlink
+- Forge-std from Foundry

+## Inspiration:

+This repo and projects are inspired in the Solidity 101 course from Cyfrin.